 Life balance and flexibility also get high marks in terms of importance from the millennial generation.
 Look for ways to reevaluate old ways of doing things and creatively seek out opportunities to flex.
 Engage the millennial leaders in finding a solution that emphasizes the end and not the means.

-If you are interested in taking full advantage of your millennial leaders, check out: Leadership Lab.
-Xponents’ newest program is a 90-day leadership intensive.
-Schedule a free consultation today and learn how the Leadership Lab can help you.
+If you are interested in taking full advantage of your millennial leaders, check out Xponents' Leadership Lab a 90-day leadership intensive program and learn how the Leadership Lab can help you and your team.